encode/django-rest-framework/docs/index.rst

 Using Django REST framework can be as simple as adding a few lines to your urlconf.

+The following example exposes your `MyModel` model through an api.
+It will provide two views:

+ * A view which lists your model instances and simultaniously allows creation of instances from that view.

+ * Another view which lets you view, update or delete  your model instances individually.

 ``urls.py``::

     from django.conf.urls.defaults import patterns, url